-Often overlooked by both tourists and locals, the South Pacific remains an unconventional travel destination, where landscapes still boast of a raw and unspoiled character.
+Often overlooked by tourists and locals, the South Pacific remains an unconventional travel destination, where landscapes still boast a raw and unspoiled character.
 It is this, precisely, that constitutes its charm.

 And that is why we are here.
 Yaba Chiguí sailed South and anchored in Ojochal, a small village surrounded by magnificent mountains and strategically positioned near beautiful and pristine beaches like Tortuga, Ventanas, Piñuela, Arcos, Ballena and Uvita (all within a 10 - 25 minutes drive).

-Throughout the years, countless overseas travellers have arrived to this region too, and like us, decided to invest their futures here.
-Captivated by the tranquility and the ‘bio-rhythm’ of Ojochal, today they augment its appeal with small hotels, exotic restaurants, sweet-scented bakeries and other services.
+Throughout the years, countless overseas travellers have arrived at this region too, and like us, decided to invest their futures here.
+Today, captivated by the tranquillity and the ‘bio-rhythm’ of Ojochal, they augment its appeal with small hotels, exotic restaurants, sweet-scented bakeries, and other services.

 Would you dare to resist a whale- and dolphin-watching trip with freshly baked buttery croissants in your backpack?